RH-sdavey/sean-might-help-you/content/sean-posts/2019-09-04-case/index.md

         OTHER COMMANDS HERE
         ;;`

-   - The `*` symbol here is considered as a "catch-all", that is to say if `CASE` matched our `EXPRESSION` then `*` will catch it, and any commands within the `*` block will execute.
-So we know every possible input will be caught somehow. `*` can be used to catch invalid input and return an error message to the user to wise-up ...
+   - The `*` symbol here is considered as a "catch-all", that is to say if no `CASE` matched our `EXPRESSION` then `*` will catch it, and any commands within the `*` block will execute.
+So we know every possible input will be caught somehow. `*` can be used to catch invalid input and return an error message to the user to wise-up ... (see below)

 and ....